1972 Yugoslav smallpox outbreak: Reaction

 The government's reaction was swift.
 Martial law was declared on March 16.
 Measures included cordons sanitaires of villages and neighborhoods, roadblocks, a prohibition of public assembly, closure of borders and prohibition of all non-essential travel.
 Hotels were requisitioned for quarantines in which 10,000 people who may have been in contact with the virus were held under guard by the Yugoslav People's Army.

 Mumdžić's brother developed a smallpox rash on March 20, resulting in medical authorities realizing that Mumdžić had died of smallpox.
 The authorities undertook massive revaccination of the population, helped by the World Health Organization (WHO), "almost the entire Yugoslavian population of 18 million people was vaccinated".
 Leading experts on smallpox were flown in to help, including Donald Henderson and Don Francis.

 By mid-May, the outbreak was contained and the country returned to normal life.
 During the epidemic, 175 people contracted smallpox and 35 died.

 Legacy

-The Yugoslav government received international praise for the successful containment of the epidemic, which was one of the finest hours for Donald Henderson and WHO, as well as one of the crucial steps in the eradication of smallpox.
+The Yugoslav government received international praise for the successful containment of the epidemic, which was one of the finest hours for Donald Henderson and the WHO, as well as one of the crucial steps in the eradication of smallpox.

 In 1982, Serbian director Goran Marković made the film Variola Vera about a hospital under quarantine during the epidemic.